-It’s the holiday season and a time when we hear lots of questions about how to reduce the risk of leg blood clots and travel.
-It is well known that long-distance travel confers a small increased risk of venous thromboembolism (VTE) such as deep venous thrombosis (DVT) or pulmonary embolism (PE).
+It is well known that long-distance travel confers a small increased risk of venous thromboembolism (VTE) such as blood clots, deep venous thrombosis (DVT) or pulmonary embolism (PE).
 The rates are higher in those who travel for prolonged periods, and are greatest in the first two weeks after travel.

-Patients at an increased risk for blood clots in general include:
+Patients are at an increased risk for blood clots with:

 - A previous blood clot